fishjam-dev/ts-client-sdk/README.md

   type: "camera" | "screen";
 };

-// Creates a new FishjamClient object to interact with Fishjam const client = new FishjamClient<PeerMetadata, TrackMetadata>();
+// Create a new FishjamClient object to interact with Fishjam const client = new FishjamClient<PeerMetadata, TrackMetadata>();

 const peerToken = prompt("Enter peer token") ??
 "YOUR_PEER_TOKEN";